-- (a) applications will be approved if: - (i) all the conditions of participation set out in the appendix are met; and - (ii) the body falls into the category of "transferee admission body" highlighted in section 1 and does not have any of the disqualifying criteria set out below; - (b) applications will not be approved if: - the application falls into the "transferee" admission category; and - (ii) the body has one or more of the following disqualifying criteria attached to it: - .1 the body does not meet the conditions of participation detailed at the appendix; or - .2 the provisions in respect of risk assessments as set out in paragraph 2.1.3 have not been complied with; or - .3 the transferring Fund employer is a participating employer within another LGPS Fund: - (c) the deficit recovery periods for all Admission Bodies will normally be determined against the policy set out in the Funding Strategy Statement.
-However, Cumbria reserves the right to determine that an employer specific deficit recovery period will apply and that arrangements for admission agreement funds may be introduced, if deemed appropriate; and - (d) the transferee admission body will need to enter into a separate Admission Agreement in respect of each contract.
+- (a) applications will be approved if: - (i) all the conditions of participation set out in the appendix are met; and - (ii) the body falls into the category of "transferee admission body" highlighted in section 7.2 and does not have any of the disqualifying criteria set out below; and - (iii) the body has a guarantee/indemnity from another Fund Employer (note that for transferee admission bodies the transferring Fund Employer will automatically be deemed to act as guarantor). - (b) applications will not be approved if: - (i) the application falls into the "transferee" admission category; and - (ii) the body has one or more of the following disqualifying criteria attached to it: - the body does not meet the conditions of participation detailed at the appendix; or - the provisions in respect of risk assessments as set out later in this document have not been complied with; or - the transferring Fund employer is a participating employer within another LGPS Fund; and - (iii) the transferee admission body will need to enter into a separate Admission Agreement in respect of each contract.